The following gear may be used by a licence holder to take

 - No larger than 1250 mm x 1250 mm at base and 750 mm high;

 - Escape gaps should be at least 57 mm high and the lower inside edge no more than 150 mm up from the floor of the pot;

-- The hole in the middle of the neck of a rock lobster pot has to be large enough to allow a buoy of 200 mm in diameter to pass through it without touching the sides; and
+- The hole in the middle of the neck of a rock lobster pot has to be large enough to allow a buoy of 200 mm in diameter to pass through it without touching the sides.

 Rings and pots can be used from a boat being used by divers, however personal bag and possession limits apply to the total rock lobster taken by any method that day.

-You cannot recreationally fish for rock lobster or have a recreational pot or ring on a commercial fishing trip.
+On a commercial fishing trip, you cannot recreationally fish for rock lobster or have a recreational pot or ring.

 Rock lobster rings